I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 This page has been translated by machine translation.
 View original

-Amazon S3 Vectors is a service specialized for storing vector data and similarity search.
-When combined with Amazon Bedrock's Embedding models, you can build serverless semantic text search (meaning-based similarity search).
+Amazon S3 Vectors is a service specialized for storing vector data and performing similarity searches.
+When combined with Amazon Bedrock's Embedding model, it allows you to build serverless semantic text searches (meaning-based similarity searches).

-In this article, I verified how easily a search infrastructure could be built with this configuration using approximately 60,000 DevelopersIO articles as subject matter.
-Here are the specific steps:
+This time, I verified how easily a search infrastructure could be built with this configuration using approximately 60,000 DevelopersIO article data.
+I'll introduce the specific procedures.

-- Vectorization — Bulk vectorize article summaries with Bedrock Batch Inference
+- Vectorization — Batch vectorization of article summaries using Bedrock Batch Inference

 - S3 Vectors Registration — Register vectors + metadata (title, author) to the index